As Robin Williams’ book title says: The Mac is not a typewriter. On the other hand, Apple’s iPad just might be.

 Apple didn’t design the iPad with word processing in mind.

-On its own the iPad is a terrible writing tool.
-Although the on-screen keyboard makes for better typing than using a smartphone.
+On its own the iPad is a poor writing tool.
+Although the larger on-screen keyboard makes for better typing than using a smartphone.

-Yet here I am tapping away and loving the typing experience more than I have done since my last ribbon dried up back in the 1980s.
+Yet here I am tapping away and loving the experience more than I have done since my last typewriter ribbon dried up back in the 1980s.

 Have I taken leave of my senses?